Cracko298/MC3DS-IronBrute/README.md

 # MC3DS-IronBrute
 - A mod made to showcase how powerful the MC3DS BJSON Model Editor can be and what it can do.
-- Replaces the `Iron Golem` with `Iron Brutes`, which have Custom Logic, Interactive Behaviors, and More!
+- Replaces the `Iron Golem` with `Iron Brutes`, which have Custom Logic, Interactive Behaviors, Models, and More!
 - Supports `Minecraft PE (v1.15.2)` (some conversion needed), and `Minecraft New Nintendo 3DS Edition`.

 ## Tiers of Brutes: